 The A1QA acquaintance with SAFe started two years ago.
-A customer, whom we had been working with for more than 4 years, confronted us with the fact: “As of today, we start working with SAFe, guys”.
+A customer, who has been cooperating with us in QA outsourcing for more than 4 years, confronted us with the fact: “As of today, we start working with SAFe, guys”.

 However, we had no other options but to obey.
 We learnt the basics, read numerous hands-on articles and started tuning our processes.
 Looking ahead, we must admit that we did it quite successfully.

 To date, we’ve been working with SAFe for almost two years.
 And our experience is what we want to share.
 Hopefully, we’ll foretell some of the difficulties that your QA team may come across.

 When Apply SAFe?

 The core thesis about SAFe is that it contains a number of rules and regulations to ensure smooth agile scaling in the large number of development teams.

 - Are there multiple software products developed and roles in the project?

 - Do you need dozens of approvals to put in place any new suggestion?

 - Are there many development teams who are eager to apply lean-agile approach?

 If the answers are “yes” than SAFe is what can be of help.